-Getting your car repossessed does not mean that you are off scot-free.
-Even once a vehicle has been reclaimed, you will still be on the hook for any amount of what you owed that was not covered by the sale of the car.
+Getting your car repossessed does not mean that you are off scot-free from repaying the loan you took to buy the vehicle.
+Even once a car has been reclaimed, you will still be on the hook for any amount of what you owed that was not covered by the sale of the car on the second-hand market.
 For example, if you still owe $3,000 on your vehicle and the lender only manages to fetch $2,500 for it at auction, you will have a deficiency balance of $500.

 You will also owe the cost of the repossession itself, the storage of the vehicle while it was waiting to be sold, and the costs of selling the vehicle.
 The costs can add up quickly.